guettli/less-is-more/README.md

     assert ...
 ```

-I prefer this, because it is enough
+I prefer this, because it is enough.
+I think this makes reading the code easier.

+The pattern `response = client....()` is common.
+It is simpler, if you always call the
+response "response".
+You usualy work on one response after the other.
+You don't deal
+with two responses in parallel.

 ```
 def test_foo_form(client):
     response = client.get(reverse('foo_form'))